Bayesian Matrix Decomposition and Applications: Exponential and Conjugacy

 \section{Exponential and Conjugacy}

-The \textit{exponential} distribution is a probability distribution commonly used in modeling events occurring randomly over time, such as the time elapsed until the occurrence of a certain event, or the time between two consecutive events.
-It is a special Gamma distribution with support on nonnegative real values. \begin{definition}[Exponential Distribution] A random variable $\rx$ is said to follow the exponential distribution with rate parameter $\lambda>0$, denoted by $\rx \sim \exponential(\lambda)$, if
+The \textit{exponential distribution} is a continuous probability distribution commonly used to model the time until a random event occurs---such as the waiting time until the next customer arrives, the lifetime of a component, or the time between successive events in a Poisson process.
+It is a special case of the Gamma distribution with shape parameter equal to 1, and its support is the set of nonnegative real numbers. \begin{definition}[Exponential Distribution ] A random variable $\rx$ is said to follow an \textit{exponential distribution} with rate parameter $\lambda>0$, denoted $\rx \sim \exponential(\lambda)$, if its probability density function is given by